telerik/blazor-ui/common/hybrid-blazor-apps/README.md

 1. iOS apps are not runnable on Windows - see the [blog post](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-4/#ios-and-mac-catalyst)
 > You can’t currently run the app for iOS or Mac Catalyst from a Windows development environment,

+## Notes

+At the time of writing, this technology is in preview phase, and there may be difficulties and missing features.
+A few examples include:

+* There is no debugging protocol exposed for the webview, so inspecting content and debugging is difficult.
+* Access to native APIs from the Blazor Web app code is still to be exposed by the framework - at the moment you have to write your own calls to services and code from the native app that you need to explicitly expose.
+* There are reports of difficulties getting MAUI to work.
+It is early days for it yet, and you need to ensure you can run it first, before adding Blazor to the mix.
+* The WebView is not on the [list of officially supported browsers by Telerik UI for Blazor](https://docs.telerik.com/blazor-ui/browser-support).
+It has its specifics and differences from a standalone browser, and the hybrid blazor app integration should be considered a proof-of-concept for the time being.
+As the technology and framework matures, we will be monitoring it and we will consider adding it to the list of officially supported environments.